mmoya26/dollarguard/README.md

 - Update toast messages service to contain list of options for parameters

 - Make month selector draggable certain viewport

+- Sort year selection page from oldest to most current year

+- On mobile switch date component to use native input date instead of Primeng datepicker

+- When filtering is implemented add the total current expenses for the active category being filtered

+- Update expenses table with new category if the new category already existed.
+It should include the new color

+- Create button in login screen to be able to login with test account (so setup isn’t required to test the app)

 ##  Todo: Expense Form (not high priority)